Tablelands Clinical School

 - the educational experience for medical students and the provision of opportunities for clinician teachers to contribute to medical education;

 - the gathering together of resources from the JMP partners to maximize effectiveness and efficiency in the provision of clinical medical education.

 The Tablelands Clinical School covers the geographic area extending from Armidale to include Glenn Innes, Inverell, and Tenterfield.
 The students' Years 1 and 2 clinical skills will continue to include some in-hospital based teaching.
-In 2010, the first Year 3 intake of UNE BMed students will undertake the bulk of their clinical training in geographically widespread general practice and some hospital training.
-Year 4 and Year 5 students require prolonged in-hospital attachments within the Tablelands geographic area.
+Year 3 students undertake the bulk of their clinical training in geographically widespread general practice and some hospital training.
+Year 4 and Year 5 students require prolonged in-hospital attachments within one of the six JMP clinical schools.

 Students and clinician teachers require structured and well-organised education environments that facilitate teaching and learning.
 Traditionally these environments have been the wards and outpatient clinics of large metropolitan teaching hospitals and the rooms of private practitioners.